 Phone Tax Williams (07974 796002) he will take you for a fun mackerel fishing trip.
 Great guy, lots of stories to tell.
 Website: Lyme Regis Mackerel Fishing and Boat Trips

 Bridport – Wednesday and Saturday.
 (Saturday well worth a visit)

 Fossil Collecting – best beaches are Monmouth Beach and the beach between Lyme Regis and Charmouth.
 Look out for small ammonites, belemnites, devils toenails and crinoid stems.
 If you find anything unusual you can get it prepared by Chris Moore and Tracey Barclay in their Charmouth Fossil workshop.
 07974 810437

-Daily fossil walks meet outside my kitchen window in front of the museum.
+Daily fossil walks meet outside in front of the museum.

 Walks – see some great views from The Undercliff (Near Lyme Regis) Stonebarrow (Near Charmouth), Golden Cap (Near Morcombelake), Colmers Hill (Near Symondsbury), Coneys Castle (Near Wootton Fitzpaine), Lamberts Castle (on the way to Marshwood) and Blackberry Camp (inland from Branscombe).

-Beer – fishing village the other side of Seaton.
+Beer Village – A fishing village the other side of Seaton.
 Boat hire.
 Caves.
 Lunch on the beach.
 Art galleries and antique shops.

 Branscombe – Pretty village.
 Best pubs are The Fountain Head (top) and The Masons Arms (bottom).
 Also home to the Donkey Sanctuary.

 Honiton – High Street full of antique shops.